Archive for the ‘galleries’ Category

 I hung in there in the starving artist manor a lot longer than most - in fact until 2004 when I finally did teacher training and I now teach multimedia students.

-What saddens me is that Saatchi being a willey coyote knows that with the collapse of state support as grants and the recession hit the art schools we will see a downturn in both student numbers and ability as working class students fail to make the financial sacrifices demanded of them.
+What saddens me is that Saatchi being a wiley coyote knows that with the collapse of state support as grants and the recession hit the art schools we will see a downturn in both student numbers and ability as working class students fail to make the financial sacrifices demanded of them.
 What chance a new Hockney, Moore or dare I say it Hirst these days??

 Then Hey Presto! here comes a new income stream for his ‘global reach’.
 No longer able to afford art school ..just log on and become a famous artist Charles’s way…no need for time consuming education.
 The fact that one in a million becomes your betting chance of success as opposed to 1 in 25 or less AFTER graduating from the Royal College or any other Art School (official statistics reveal that you may become a teacher but a successful artist….well you have a cat in Emins chance)